NevadaComp4050/VivaMQ/AI/ProgressTracking/Log(AI).md

 - Eli - OpenAI
 - Zarin - Gemini
 - Rahik - Anthropic
-- Aaron is tasked with familiarising himself with the literature and best practices of how Viva Voce are conducted currently
+- Aaron - literature research and best practices of how Viva Voce are conducted currently

 All Members in attendance for Friday project meeting